drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 ##### The Indole Series

-The Maibaum research group worked in parallel on a third series with an indole-based scaffold.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/indole-series-d5146fad'><i class='fa fa-play' aria-hidden='true'></i></button>The Maibaum research group worked in parallel on a third series with an indole-based scaffold.
 A benzyl group was added to the indole heterocycle to mimic the Phe residue of the peptide located in P3.
 The carbonyl group of the ester was expected to establish a hydrogen-bond with Ser-219.
 The molecule shown here was synthesized and had an IC<sub>50</sub> of 3nM.

 === "Nanomolar lead"